Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

-computed from each energy sub-domain DOS best coincides within the overlap region.
-This is done by calculating $\beta$ for each two neighbouring bins within the overlap region and then choosing where $\beta$ best coincides between the two overlapping energy sub-domains, which acts as the joining point for the DOS.
+computed from each local DOS, best coincides within the overlap region.
+This is done by calculating $\beta$ for each pair of neighbouring bins within the overlap region and then selecting the $\beta$ that best coincides between the two neighbouring energy sub-domains as the joining point for the DOS.
 This process is repeated for each subsequent energy sub-domain until a pieced together DOS is obtained for the whole energy domain.
 If there are multiple walkers within an energy sub-domain, their individual DOS are averaged before the DOS are combined.

 Due to the division of the energy domain into multiple sub-domains, and non-uniformity of simulation convergence times across these various sub-domains, additional modifications are made to determine when a WL iteration is finished.
-The modification factor remains constant across all sub-domains during an iteration and is only updated once the WL iterations ends.
+The modification factor remains constant across all sub-domains during an iteration and is only updated once the WL iteration ends.
 All walkers continue sampling with the current modification factor, even if they have satisfied the flatness criterion, until all walkers within the simulation also meet the flatness criterion.
 This avoids wasted CPU time by preventing WL instances from idling while `waiting' for other walkers to converge.